 If some policyholders facing a rate increase are being offered an RBO but not others, an adequate explanation is needed.

-RBOs should provide reasonable value relative to the default option of accepting the rate increase and maintaining the current benefit level.
+Each RBO should provide reasonable value relative to the default option of accepting the rate increase and maintaining the current benefit level.

 2. Related to fairness and equity for policyholders that choose to accept rate increases and continue LTCI coverage at their current benefit level:

-The extent of potential anti-selection should be analyzed, with consideration of the impact on the financial stability of the remaining block of business.
+The extent of potential anti-selection should be analyzed, with consideration of the impact on the financial stability of the remaining block of business and the resulting effect on the remaining policyholders.

 3. Related to clarity of communication with policyholders eligible for an RBO:

-Policyholders should be provided with maximum opportunity to make decisions in their best interest.
+Policyholders should be provided with maximum opportunity and adequate information to make decisions in their best interest.

-Companies should consider reducing the complication in decisions policyholders will face.
+Companies should present RBOs in clear and simple language, format and content, with clear instructions on how to proceed and who to contact for assistance.

 4. Related to consideration of encouragement or requirement for a company to offer certain RBOs:

-Evaluate legal constraints, impact on remaining policyholders and company finances, and impact on Medicaid budgets if regulators are driving reduced LTCI benefits.
+Evaluate legal constraints, impact on remaining policyholders and company finances, and impact on Medicaid budgets if regulators are encouraging or requiring reduced LTCI benefits.

 5. Related to exploration of innovation, particularly where an outcome of improved health and lower claim costs are possible:

-Identify pros and cons of rate increases being tied into insurers offering, e.g., hand railings for fall prevention in high-risk homes.
+Regulators and interested parties should continue to study the idea of rate increases being tied into insurers offering, e.g., hand railings for fall prevention in high-risk homes, and identify the pros and cons of such an approach.

 WIDELY ESTABLISHED RBOs IN LIEU OF RATE INCREASES